tsalvo/nes-emu-ios/README.md

 - Add support for more mappers.
 - Add setting to adjust audio sample rate, giving the user some control over the tradeoff between CPU usage and sound quality.
 - Performance improvements (look for low hanging fruit in areas of the app that are taking the longest).
-- On-screen control improvements (bigger tap areas, better layout, auto-hide when using bluetooth controller, etc).
+- On-screen control improvements (bigger tap areas, better layout).
-- Gamepad control improvements (button remap, player 2, reassign controllers, check for disconnects / reconnects etc.)
 - Save states